valli223/getandcleandata/README.md

           **> run_analysis(File_Path)**
     where, File_Path --> full path of the directory containing the 'train' and 'test' folders related to this assignment

-There is no visible output that is expected on the command line.
 The final tidy file - tidy_data.txt - will be created within the same directory that has been passed as input.
+A summary of the output file is shown at the end of the script.

 The script loads the necessary libraries for its functionalities viz., dplyr, data.table and tidyr.